Fireworks display tops off festive Fourth of July

 Sun photographer Justin Fennell roamed around Venice Beach Thursday and captured images of the Fourth of July fireworks display.

-Partly cloudy this evening.
-Scattered thunderstorms developing after midnight.
-Low 77F.
-Winds light and variable.
-Chance of rain 40%..
+Thunderstorms likely, especially during the morning.
+High 88F.
+Winds SSW at 10 to 20 mph.
+Chance of rain 80%..

-Partly cloudy this evening.
-Scattered thunderstorms developing after midnight.
+Cloudy in the evening, then thunderstorms developing after midnight.
 Low 77F.
-Winds light and variable.
-Chance of rain 40%.
+Winds SSE at 10 to 15 mph.
+Chance of rain 80%.

 Post a comment as